How to Make Homemade Pedialyte and Electrolytes for Cats: A Step-by-Step Guide

 Tips for Palatability

-You can mix it into their favorite wet food or dilute it into chicken or bone broth.
-Another option is using meat-based baby food, such as turkey flavor, to make a moist mixture that your cat will think is a great treat.
-This baby food trick should only be used occasionally, in cases when it really needed and not as a regular treat.
+You can mix it into their favorite wet food or dilute it with chicken or bone broth.
+Another option is using meat-based baby food to make a moist mixture your cat will think is a great treat.
+This baby food trick should only be used occasionally, when necessary, and not as a regular treat.

 Preventing Dehydration in Your Cat

-- Enough water bowls: Let’s face it, cats can be jerks.
-If you have multiple cats but just one water bowl, one cat may dominate the other and keep them away from the water bowl when thirsty.
-Offering numerous water bowls around the home will increase options for a multi-cat household.
+If you have multiple cats but just one water bowl, one cat may dominate the other and keep them away from the water bowl.
+Providing numerous water bowls around the home is vital for a multi-cat household.

-- Type of water bowl: Cats are incredibly particular!
+Cats are incredibly particular!
 A stubborn cat may not drink any water simply because they don’t like the bowl the water is in.
 Experiment with different shapes and sizes of bowls to find your cat’s preference.
-Often the issue lies with the whiskers; deep and small bowls are disliked as cats have to rub their whiskers to reach the water.
+Often the issue lies with the whiskers; deep and small bowls are disliked since cats have to rub their whiskers to reach the water.

-- Water fountain: Many owners have successfully increased their cat’s water intake by giving them a water fountain.
+Many owners have successfully increased their cat’s water intake by giving them a water fountain.
 Cats have evolved in the wild to find water sources from running water, like streams.
-In a domestic setting, a water fountain can attract your cat with both the visual and sound of running water.
+In a domestic setting, a water fountain can attract your cat with the sound of running water.

-- Bring moisture into their diet: Moisture can easily be upped in your cat’s diet by offering foods with higher moisture levels.
-If your cat only eats kibble, then consider giving them “wet” foods also.
-If they refuse, you can experiment soaking their favorite kibble in water (or cat-friendly chicken broth!)
+Moisture can easily be increased in your cat’s diet by offering foods with higher moisture levels.
+If your cat only eats kibble, consider giving them wet foods also.
+If they refuse, you can experiment with soaking their favorite kibble in water (or cat-friendly chicken broth!)

-- Get regular vet check-ups: Often, severe levels of dehydration occur as a secondary issue to another preexisting health concern.
-Closely monitoring your cat and taking them to get regular health checks can help you get on top of emerging issues before they result in dehydration.
+Often, severe dehydration occurs as a secondary issue to another preexisting health concern.
+Closely monitoring your cat and taking them for regular health checks can help you catch emerging issues before they result in dehydration.

 Final Thoughts